Educational and Departmental Activities

 Morbidity and Mortality Conferences

-During these monthly case conferences, we identify a challenging case or one with an adverse outcome.
+During these departmental case conferences, we identify a challenging case or one with an adverse outcome.
 The case is presented by a resident, followed by a faculty lecture, and then a group discussion by residents and faculty.
 The format is collegial and designed to improve our clinical practice and our own experience in caring for some of our most complex cases.

 Clinical Scholars Institute